kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 EOF
 ```

-This PSA profile does not allow the creation of containers that run their
-application as the `root` user.
+This PSA profile doesn't allow creating containers that run their application as the `root` user.
 When defining this container:

 - the `runAsNonRoot` attribute must be set to `true`
-- the `runAsUser` one cannot be set to `0`.
+- the `runAsUser` one can't be set to `0`.

-Therefore, the following resource will not reach its desired state:
+So, the following resource won't reach its desired state:

 <details>

-<summary><code>kubectl</code> command configuring a resource with <code>runAsUser: 0</code></summary>
+<summary><code>kubectl</code> command configuring a resource with the highlighted <code>runAsUser: 0</code></summary>

 ```shell
 kubectl apply -n my-namespace -f - <<EOF